WanjiruNdonga/AWS-Cloud-Quest-Cloud-Practitioner-Series/Quest 12: First NoSQL Database/README.md

 ### 2. Creating a New DynamoDB Table

-I created a new DynamoDB table, defining its primary key.
+I created a new DynamoDB table, defining its primary (partition) & sort key.
 This foundational step sets up the structure for storing items.
 * I clicked "Create table" in the DynamoDB console.
-* I specified the table name i.e., `UserVideoHistory`.
+* I specified the table name i.e. `UserVideoHistory`.
-* I defined the primary key, including a partition key (i.e., `userid`) and an optional sort key (i.e., `lastDateWatched`).
+* I defined the primary key, including a partition key (i.e. `userid`) and an optional sort key (i.e., `lastDateWatched`).

 ![Screenshot (5549)](https://github.com/user-attachments/assets/34f55041-a98b-4504-b0d0-81c7e36afaf6)
 *Defining a new DynamoDB table with its primary key attributes.*